 Woody Allen, Alfred Uhry Take Writers Guild Awards

 BEVERLY HILLS, Calif.
-(AP) _ Woody Allen’s ″Crimes and Misdemeanors,″ and Alfred Uhry’s ″Driving Miss Daisy″ won the best screenplay awards from the Writers Guild of America, giving them a leg up in the Oscar derby.
+(AP) _ Woody Allen, who wrote the screenplay for his ″Crimes and Misdemeanors,″ and Alfred Uhry, who adapted his play ″Driving Miss Daisy″ for the screen, took the top prizes Sunday night from the Writers Guild of America.

-Uhry’s own adaptation of his Pulitzer Prize-winning play won for best screenplay based on material from another medium.
-The film, featuring Jessica Tandy as a Southern widow and Morgan Freeman as her chauffeur, is nominated for nine Oscars.
+Uhry won the Pulitzer Prize for the stage version of ″Driving Miss Daisy.″ The movie, featuring Jessica Tandy as a Southern widow and Morgan Freeman as her chauffeur, has been nominated for a leading nine Oscars.

-In the television awards presented in dinner ceremonies in Beverly Hills and New York, Bill Wittliff won for adapted long form prize for CBS’ ″Lonesome Dove, Part 1.″ T.S.
-Cook, the writer of the TNT cable network movie ″Nightbreaker,″ took the award for original long form.
+Television honorees Sunday included Bill Wittliff, adapted long form prize, for ″Lonesome Dove, Part 1″ and T.S.
+Cook, author of the cable movie ″Nightbreaker,″ for original long form.

-The winner of the Paul Selvin Award for the script that ″best embodies the spirit of constitutional liberties and civil rights″ is Alison Cross for the NBC made-for-TV movie ″Roe vs. Wade.″
+Alison Cross won the Paul Selvin Award for the script that best embodies the spirit of constitutional liberties and civil rights for ″Roe vs. Wade.″

 Other television winners were:

-Anthology Episode, Single Program: ″The Closed Set″ from PBS’ ″Tales from the Hollywood Hills,″ Ellen M. Violett.
+Anthology Episode/Single Program: ″The Closed Set″ from ″Tales from the Hollywood Hills,″ Ellen M. Violett.

-Documentary, Other Than Current Events: PBS’ ″Secret Intelligence- Interventi on,″ Joseph Angier and Blaine Baggett.
+Documentary-Other Than Current Events: ″Secret Intelligence- Intervention,″ Joseph Angier and Blaine Baggett.

-Documentary, Current Events: PBS’ ″The Battle for Eastern Airlines,″ Alex Gibney.
+Documentary-Current Events: ″The Battle for Eastern Airlines,″ Alex Gibney.

 Television Spot News: ″CBS Evening News in Beijing,″ Tom Phillips, Paul Fischer, John Mosedale, Jerry Cipriano and Hugh Heckman.

-Television Graphic Art: CBS’ ″Dawn of A New Era,″ Stephen Vardy and Hal Aronow-Thiel.
+Television Graphic Art: ″Dawn of A New Era,″ Stephen Vardy and Hal Aronow-Thiel.

 Radio winners were:

-Radio Spot News: ABC’s ″World News This Week,″ Stuart H. Chamberlain Jr.
+Radio Spot News: ″World News This Week,″ Stuart H. Chamberlain, Jr.